Chart Color Schemes

 Health outcomes in Bucasia are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Bucasia's health indicators show below-average outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
-Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
+Bucasia's health indicators show below-average results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are higher than average for both younger and older age groups.

 Frequently Asked Questions - Health